Pittsburgh Public Schools Announces More Closures Due To COVID-19

 By: KDKA-TV News Staff

-PITTSBURGH (KDKA) — Pittsburgh Public Schools are still managing staffing shortages caused by COVID-19 cases, COVID-related quarantines and other staff-related absences.READ MORE: Pittsburgh Weather: A Winter Storm System Continues To Develop.
-Here's What We Know
+PITTSBURGH (KDKA) — Pittsburgh Public Schools are still managing staffing shortages caused by COVID-19 cases, COVID-related quarantines and other staff-related absences.READ MORE: Pittsburgh Animal Rescue: Shelters 'Bursting At The Seams'

-The district says 17 schools will be closed on Thursday.
-Many of those schools will remain closed for the remainder of the week.
+The district says 23 schools are closed until at least next Tuesday.
+Seventeen schools were closed on Thursday.

-A full breakdown can be found below.READ MORE: Police Investigating Shooting In Plum
+A full breakdown can be found below.READ MORE: As Some Struggle To Find Child Care, Rutledge Institute Provides Unique Opportunity

 The following schools are closed for the remainder of the week and are scheduled to reopen Tuesday:

-All students and staff will transition to remote learning.MORE NEWS: ‘Why Lie To Me?’
-Pennsylvania Senate Race Rivals Attack Carpetbaggery
+All students and staff will transition to remote learning.MORE NEWS: Port Authority Police Officer Adopts Kitten Found On Bus

 The most recent closures can be found on Pittsburgh Public Schools’ website.